 - Reserve bid seems similar to minimum bid but is actually different.
 This is when the seller has a minimum reserve price in mind but in many cases didn’t publish it.
 Ultimately he has the right to reject any and all bids if he chooses to.

 - Absolute bid is when the seller has agreed to accept the highest bid for the property no matter what.
 This is usually a sure-fire way to sell the land quickly and used by highly motivated sellers.

 If you’re a history buff, you might really enjoy our post about the history of auctions and how they’ve evolved throughout the centuries.
 You might be surprised what all has actually been auctioned in the past.

 This research won’t make you an expert in land, real estate, or anything for that matter.
 It could be the difference in making a smart purchase, wisely walking away, or digging a hole it may take years to climb out of.
 A successful strategy used by land buyers has been to make a checklist where certain questions have to be answered before they're willing to make an offer.
 If this is something you’re interested in, check out our article revealing 20 questions land buyers need to ask before buying land.
+For a general guide on purchasing land, take a look at our blog detailing how to buy land.
 Vacant land tends to be an overlooked niche in the real estate market which means there’s the potential for making a great investment with very little competition in the way.

 One of the beneficial aspects of this day and age is you can do a lot of real estate investigating and due diligence online.
 A lot of it can be done in your recliner if you know what you’re doing and where to look.
 Taking advantage of tools like Google Earth can be extremely useful.
 If you’re searching for upcoming real estate auctions you can discover a diverse list across the U.S. in our land auctions.
 Benjamin Franklin said, “By failing to prepare, you are preparing to fail”, so do your homework and good luck bidding.